Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance: when to call /me first, how to handle missing workspace IDs, pagination, and filtering.
-It includes examples and alternative approaches, making it easy for the agent to decide when to use this tool.
+The description provides explicit usage guidance: it explains when to call GET /me first for 'my …' requests, how to handle missing workspace IDs, and includes concrete examples for different scenarios.
+It also mentions pagination with cursor, which is a clear usage instruction.
+This goes beyond just stating the purpose and helps the agent decide when to use this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.